-An enquiry comes in and I respond within 48 hours, either by email or over the phone.
+An enquiry comes in and I respond as quickly as humanly possible but always within 24 hours.
+I ask on my form how they would lik eto converse in the beginning but it's generally via email.
 We set up a convenient time and place to meet up as I think it's so important to meet before taking any bookings.
 The photographer is the one suppliers that you'll likely spend all day with so it's really important to me that my couple feel totally at ease in my company.

-During the meeting we chat through the timing and details of the day.
-This is even before they book as I think it helps them to iron out any potential issue areas as for most, it's their first time planning a wedding whereas I have witnessed over 120 so my experience is often helpful here.
+During the meeting we chat through the timings and details of the day.
+This is even before they book as I think it helps them to iron out any potential issue areas as for most, it's their first time planning a wedding whereas I have attended over 160 so my experience is often helpful here.